Fallacy #1: Adam’s Fall and the Subsequent Reality of Treacherous Spouses Do Not Effect the Permanence of Marriage

 The pronouns “he” and “his” do not refer to God, but to the wicked priests to whom Malachi was referring.
 The idea in the context of this passage in Malachi is that the wicked priests actually hated their wives (not to mention they hated God as well), and they were treacherous to the very women whom they had joined themselves to in their youth.
 Addressing them corporately Malachi uses a singular example when he in essence says, because he hates his wife he is a treacherous spouse and he should, at the very least, give her a writ of divorce and let her go.

 It is not God but mankind who hates divorce.
 And they do so not out of a strong sense of righteousness or loyalty, but rather because divorce brings the treachery they have committed against their spouse out of the dark and into the light for all to see: “…Men loved the darkness rather than the Light, for their deeds were evil” (even out of context this verse is true here).
 Where divorce should shame the unrepentant and free the innocent (as was the case of God divorcing Israel) it is currently viewed to shame everyone involved, and this happens because men hate God’s gracious provision of divorce.
+As it has stood for centuries and currently stands to this very day it is the innocent spouse who is far and away most shamed.
+In fact, it is often the final blow their wicked, treacherous spouse lands upon them knowing that the Church will not support them so much as turn their noses up against them.

 Fallacy #4: Jesus Reversed Moses’ Permit of Divorce

 Moses’ rules on getting a divorce are part of God’s Law.
 Jesus acknowledged as much when he said, “Moses permitted you to divorce your wives” (Matthew 19:8c).
 Jesus also said, “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.
 For truly I say to you, until heaven and earth pass away, not the smallest letter or stoke shall pass from the Law until all is accomplished (Matthew 5:17, 18).”
-All of our Lord Jesus’ statements about divorce were regarding the common abuse of divorce being committed by the rich and powerful of that day; how they made use of divorce to commit adultery with young, often foreign (godless), women in order to hide the wickedness of their actions with the legal cloak of divorce.
+All of our Lord Jesus’ statements about divorce were regarding the common abuse of divorce being committed by the rich and powerful of that day; how they made use of divorce to commit adultery with young, often foreign (godless), women in order to hide the wickedness of their adulterous actions with the legal cloak of divorce.
 What they were doing was tantamount to committing first degree murder and then trying to cover it up by claiming self-defense.
 Jesus never bought it.

 Fallacy #5: Marital Divorce Never Glorifies God

-Ezra & Nehemiah were among the godliest of Old Testament saints and they made a covenant with God to have all the men who had married outside the faith divorce their unbelieving, idolatress wives (Ezra 10:3).
+Ezra & Nehemiah were among the godliest of Old Testament saints and they made “a covenant with God” to have all the men who had married outside the faith divorce their unbelieving, idolatress wives (Ezra 10:3).
 “Then Ezra the priest stood up and said to them, ‘You have been unfaithful and have married foreign wives adding to the guilt of Israel.
 Now therefore, make confession to the Lord God of your fathers and do His will; and separate yourselves from the peoples of the land and from the foreign wives’” (Ezra 10:10, 11).
 This single passage is clear on three points: Being unequally yoked is a sin (Paul carried it over for Christians in 2 Corinthians 6:14-7:1).
 Secondly, we should confess this sin to God.
 Finally, as is the case with all sin we must repent; specifically put away (divorce) our unequally yoked spouse.
 Ezra’s actions were designed to get back under the will of God so that they may once again glorify Him.

 Fallacy #6: If Christians Obeyed God They Would Never Sue for Divorce